squirrel-project/squirrel_nav/README.md

 ```bash
 roslaunch robotino_navigation gmapping.launch
 ```
-We prepaired a configuration file (for rviz-hydro), that can be found in the git repository at *alufr_navigation\config\rviz\hydro_config.rviz*.
+An rviz configuration file, can be found in the git repository at *alufr_navigation\config\rviz\hydro_config.rviz*.
 You can load it in rviz via *Cltr+O*.
 You should see a small part of a map.
 Move the robotino with the joystick to complete the map.